ryan-mcclue/unsw/comp3121/lectures/exam.md

 So, merging two collections of `n=k` will produce a distinct collection at `n=k+1`.
 #### Greedy
 **Stays-Ahead**
-1. Let greedy solution be G = (g1, g2, g3, ..., gn) where gi represents a particular rod.
+1. Let greedy solution be `G=(g1, g2, g3, ..., gn)` where `gi` represents a particular rod.
-   Let an alternative supposed optimal solution be O = (o1, o2, o3, ..., on)
+   Let an alternative supposed optimal solution be `O=(o1, o2, o3, ..., on)`
 2. Base case is welding the 2 shortest rods.
-   Welding g1 + g2 will yield the absolute shortest welded rod of absolute minimal cost of any 2 rods.
+   Welding `g1 + g2` will yield the absolute shortest welded rod of absolute minimal cost of any 2 rods.
-   Therefore, welding g1 + g2 costs no more than welding o1 + o2.
+   Therefore, welding `g1 + g2` costs no more than welding `o1 + o2`
-3. Assume that welding rods up to gk−1 costs no more than welding rods up to ok−1
+3. Assume that welding rods up to `gk−1` costs no more than welding rods up to `ok−1`
-4. As stated previously, the cost of the resultant rod from gk−1 welds is no more than ok−1.
-Therefore, gk−1 + gk cannot cost any more than ok−1 +ok as the length of ok (and by definition the cost increase) cannot be greater than that incurred by welding gk.
-As a result, since O is arbitrary, G must be optimal
-ALTERNATE: If these rods were not present at this location in O, then they must appear closer to the centre of O.
+4. As the cost of the resultant rod from `gk−1` welds is no more than `ok−1`, `gk−1 + gk` cannot cost any more than `ok−1 + ok`.
+As a result, since O is arbitrary, G must be optimal *ALTERNATE: If these rods were not present at this location in O, then they must appear closer to the centre of O.*
+**Exchange**
+1. Let x be the activity that starts last overall
+2. Consider an alternative schedule S that doesn't contain x
+3. Let y be that activity in S that starts last
+4. Since we know x is activity that starts last, x must start after y. y won't clash, meaning x won't clash
+5. Therefore, can iteratively transform S into a new schedule S' that contains the activity that starts last
 TODO: **Contradiction**
 Moreover, since the greedy algorithm deletes vertices from G, it must have arrived at graphs that contain H as a subgraph.
 In particular, the greedy algorithm